notaryproject/specifications/specs/trust-store-trust-policy.md

 **Q: Does the Notary Project trust policy supports `n` out of `m` signatures verification requirement?**

-**A:** The Notary Project verification workflow doesn't support n out m signature requirement verification scheme.
+**A:** The Notary Project trust policy doesn't support n out m signature requirement verification scheme.
 Signature verification workflow succeeds if verification succeeds for at least one signature.

 **Q: Does the Notary Project trust policy support overriding of revocation endpoints to support signature verification in disconnected environments?**